Lucchh/eilof/README.md

 <h2 id="getting-started-section">📖 Getting Started</h2>

 Below is an introduction to the main EILOF class and its usage.
-For more examples, see the [Documentation(#documentation-section) section.
+For more examples, see the [Documentation](#documentation-section) section.

 ---